Lakeside-Apps/HouzLinc/README.md

 ```
 Look for Visual Studio solution file `HouzLinc.sln` at the root of the repo.

-### Building and Running the App for Development on Windows
+### Building, Running, and Debugging on Windows

-#### Building in Visual Studio
+#### Building and debugging in Visual Studio
-Building and running the app in Visual Studio is straightforeward: select a configuration (`Debug` or `Release`), select `Any CPU` as the architecture and `HouzLinc (WinAppSDK Packaged)`  or 'HouseLinc (WinAppSDK Unpackaged) as the launch profile depending on whether you want to build a packaged or unpackaged app.
+Building and running the app in Visual Studio is straightforeward: select a configuration (`Debug` or `Release`), select `Any CPU` as the architecture and `HouzLinc (WinAppSDK Packaged)`  or `HouseLinc (WinAppSDK Unpackaged)` as the launch profile depending on whether you want to build a packaged or unpackaged app.
 Press F5 to build, deploy and debug the app, or Ctrl F5 to run without the debugger.
 - Packaged app: once built, Visual Studio will deploy the app locally and run it.
 Once deployed, you can run that build directly from the Start menu.
 - Unpackaged app: Visual Studio will build and run the app directly from the output directory (e.g., UnoApp\bin\Release\net9.0-windows10.0.26100).
 No installation is required.
 You can run the app directly from that folder by launching UnoApp.exe.

+#### Building from the command line
-#### Building an Unsigned App Package for Sideloading on Windows
+##### Building an Unsigned App Package for Sideloading on Windows
 Using Visual Studio `msbuild`, you can create an MSIX installer package that can be sideloaded on any Windows machine with developer mode turned on.
 Proceed as follows (see [here](https://platform.uno/docs/articles/uno-publishing-windows-packaged-unsigned.html) for more details):

 1. In a Developer Powershell window (either View|Terminal or Tools|Command Line|Developer Powershell), navigate to the `UnoApp` folder where the `UnoApp.csproj` project file is located.
 2. Run the following command to restore the correct dependency packages:
 ```
-msbuild /r /t:Restore /p:Configuration=Release /v:minimal
+msbuild /r /t:Restore /p:Configuration=Release
 ```
 3. Then run the following to build the package:
 ```
-msbuild /p:TargetFramework=net9.0-windows10.0.22621 /p:Configuration=Release /p:Platform=x64 /p:PublishUnsignedPackage=true /p:AppxPackageDir="<output directory>" /v:minimal
+msbuild /p:TargetFramework=net9.0-windows10.0.26100 /p:Configuration=Release /p:Platform=x64 /p:PublishUnsignedPackage=true /p:AppxPackageDir="<output directory>"
 ```
-4. This creates an `.msix` file in the specificed `<output directory>`, (e.g., `c:\temp\output\`), which you can install on your machine or any other machine with developer mode turned on.
+4. This creates an `.msix` file in the specified `<output directory>`, (e.g., `c:\temp\output\`), which you can install on your machine or any other machine with developer mode turned on.
 To install, open a vanilla Powershell window **running as administrator** and run the following:
 ```
 Add-AppPackage -AllowUnsigned -path "<path to msix file>"
 ```
 5. Then run HouzLinc by searching for it in the Start menu.

-#### Building a Signed App Package (e.g., for Microsoft Store submission)
+##### Building a App Package for Microsoft Store submission
 To build a signed app package for Microsoft Store submission, use the following command instead of the one above:
 ```
-msbuild /r /p:TargetFramework=net9.0-windows10.0.26100 /p:Configuration=Release /p:Platform=x64 /p:GenerateAppxPackageOnBuild=true /p:AppxBundle=Never /p:BuildForStore=true /p:AppxPackageDir="C:/temp/output/" /p:AppxPackageSigningEnabled=true
+msbuild /p:TargetFramework=net9.0-windows10.0.26100 /p:Configuration=Release /p:Platform=x64 /p:BuildForStore=true /p:AppxPackageDir="C:/temp/output/"
 ```
+This creates an `.msix` file in the specified `<output directory>`, (e.g., `c:\temp\output\`), which you can upload to the Microsoft Partner Center.

-### Building and Running the App for Development on Android
+### Building, Running and Debugging on Android

 #### Android Emulator
-To build and deply on the Android Emulator on in Visual Studio:
+To build and deploy on the Android Emulator on in Visual Studio:
 1. First make sure that you have the `.Net Multi-Platform App UI Development` workload installed in Visual Studio.
 If not, run the Visual Studio installer and modify the installation to include this workload.
 1. Access the Device Manager in Visual Studio with Tools>Android>Android>Device Manager.
 Once there, create a new Android Virtual Device (AVD).
-1. In Visual Studio, select `Any CPU` for the architecture, Release or Debug for the configuration, and select the virtual device you created under `Android Emulator` for the launch profile.
+1. In Visual Studio, select `Any CPU` for the architecture, `Release` or `Debug` for the configuration, and select the virtual device you created under `Android Emulator` for the launch profile.
 1. Hit F5 or the green "Play" button to build, deploy and run the app on the emulator.

 #### Android Physical Device